Class Incremental Learning with Task-Specific Batch Normalization and Out-of-Distribution Detection: Related Work

 \subsection{General Overview}

-Incremental learning for image classification is divided into two main paradigms, i.e., task incremental learning\cite{til2018_1, til2019_2} (TIL) and class incremental learning\cite{til2018_1,til2019_2} (CIL), as the task-ID is provided in the test stage of TIL, but not for CIL.
-The diagrams of these two paradigms are shown in Figure~\ref{cil_til_scenario}.
-In the TIL paradigm, the model typically includes a shared feature extractor and multiple task-specific classification heads.
-During testing, the appropriate classification head is selected based on the known task-ID.
-In contrast, CIL typically employs a shared feature extractor across all tasks but maintains a single, unified classification head.
-This head progressively increases in channel dimensions as new tasks are introduced, ensuring its output can cover all classes of all tasks.

-Methods from CIL can be transferred to TIL by focusing only on specific categories associated with the task-ID during testing.
-However, adapting methods from TIL to CIL remains a significant challenge, mainly because choosing the correct classification head from multiple options to make the final prediction becomes particularly challenging without task-ID.
-Thus, for most existing methods, the main difference between these two paradigms lies in that TIL paradigm has multiple classification heads specific to certain tasks, while CIL paradigm typically have only one classification head that adapts to all tasks.
+Incremental learning for image classification is divided into two main paradigms, namely, task incremental learning~\cite{til2018_1, til2019_2} (TIL) and class incremental learning~\cite{til2018_1,til2019_2} (CIL). {Both TIL and CIL learn new class knowledge sequentially in a task-based manner during training.
+Each task contains multiple classes, and the class sets across tasks are mutually disjoint.
+During testing, TIL provides the task identity for each sample, commonly referred to as the task identifier (task-ID), whereas CIL does not provide this information.} The CIL methods can be transferred to TIL by focusing only on specific categories associated with the task-ID during testing.
+However, adapting methods from TIL to CIL remains a significant challenge, mainly because choosing the correct classifier head from multiple options to make the final prediction becomes particularly challenging without task-ID.
+Thus, for most existing methods, the main difference between these two paradigms lies in that the TIL paradigm has multiple classifier heads specific to certain tasks, while the CIL paradigm typically has only one classifier head that adapts to all tasks.
 CIL does not require task-ID as prior knowledge, making it more aligned with practical applications.
-Therefore, this paper focuses on CIL and introduces methods related to CIL. \\
+Therefore, this paper focuses on CIL and introduces methods related to CIL.